feophan/tenguesta_ngoldorinwa/docs/morph/aap.md

 # Adjectives and Participles

-The adjectives agree with their head noun in number only (for exceptions, &rarr; @@).
+The adjectives agree with their head noun in number only (for exceptions, → @@).

 Overview of forms: